brightspot/react-examples/theming/README.md

 ### 1. Create a theme

   - [`_config.json`](/theming/brightspot/_config.json): This file provides the core information for a theme.
 In order to configure global and content styling with a theme, a theme MUST have the following fields:
-    - `themeFields`: All items listed under this field are for global theme styling.
+    - `themeFields`: All items listed under this field are for theme global styling.
-    - `styles`: All items listed under this field are for content styling.
+    - `styles`: All items listed under this field are for theme content styling.

     ```json5
     {